-KPI: EMPLOYEE ABSENCE

-As stated repeatedly in this COP (but never often enough) our employees are our most vital resource and RTX relies on the availability of their performance and ingenuity on a daily basis.
-Hence, the health and well-being of our employees is very important to us, as is keeping the number of days of absence to a minimum.
+KPI: EMPLOYEE ABSENCE As stated repeatedly in this COP we regard the continuous development of the competences of our employees as well as their well-being and safety to be crucial for the performance of RTX.
+Therefore, the health of our employees is very important to us, as is keeping the number of days of absence to a minimum.
 The target for the absence KPI is <3% for RTX in Denmark and <1.5% for RTX in Hong Kong corresponding to a group average of <2.5%.
-The actual average absence for 2018/19 met this target and developed positively (decreased) compared to the prior year as can be seen below.
+The actual average absence for 2019/20 met this target and developed positively (decreased) compared to the prior year as can be seen below.

 KPI: EMPLOYEE RETENTION In continuation of employee absence, our ability to retain the right staff is also highly important to the development and performance of RTX.
-During 2018/19, our employee turnover decreased (thus retention increased) and is on a relatively low level as can be seen below.
+During 2019/20, our employee turnover decreased (thus retention increased) and is on a relatively low level as can be seen below.
 KPI: ELECTRICITY CONSUMPTION Although the direct stand-alone impact of RTX's in-house electricity consumption is limited due to production being outsourced, we do consider it a measure that helps to direct the awareness of the organization to sustainable development.
-As can be seen below, our electricity consumption at RTX sites in 2018/19 decreased compared to last year both in absolute terms and when measured relative to the number of employees, which is a satisfactory result.
-ELECTRICITY CONSUMPTION - ABSOLUTE AND RELATIVE (PER EMPLOYEE) DEVELOPMENT FROM 2017/18 TO 2018/19 (%)
+As can be seen below, our electricity consumption at RTX sites in 20198/20 decreased in relative (per employee) terms compared to last year, while increasing in absolute terms due to an increased number of employees.

+ELECTRICITY CONSUMPTION - ABSOLUTE AND RELATIVE (PER EMPLOYEE) DEVELOPMENT FROM 2018/19 TO 2019/20 (%)